-3.12.
+3.13.
 Adaptive Abilities Unified Divisions - Specific Division Criteria

-- A. All general rules and guidelines, as well as routine requirements apply. - B. All Adaptive Abilities Unified National Teams must be comprised of a minimum 25% or more Athletes with a disability per team.
+- A. All general rules and guidelines, mobility / support device rules, as well as routine requirements apply. - B. As a potential condition for an athlete with an intellectual disability or neurological symptom, any athlete that may potentially have Atlanto-Axial Instability (AAI) or any physical condition associated with spinal cord compression, coaches must reference Section 2.3.
+"Spinal Cord Compression / Atlanto-Axial Instability (AAI) Rules & Guidelines". - C. All Adaptive Abilities Unified National Teams must be comprised of a minimum 25% or more Athletes with a disability per team.

-Clarification: Adaptive Abilities Athlete qualification is subject to respective general rules and guidelines, as well as National Federation confirmation and/or medical documentation, as requested (Please see the Adaptive Abilities Qualification and Classification Guidelines at 2.3. for more information).
+Clarification: Adaptive Abilities Athlete qualification is subject to respective general rules and guidelines, as well as National Federation confirmation and/or medical documentation, as requested (Please see the Adaptive Abilities Qualification and Classification Guidelines at Section 2.3. for more information).